- Travel and Places»

 Matheran is a municipal council in Raigad district, Maharashtra state.
 This small hill station located in Western ghats is elevated at 800m above sea level.
 Motheran is declared to be an eco sensitive region by the Ministry of Environment and Forest, Govt. of India.
 A cooler and less humid climate makes it special during summer.
 The town is inhabited with monkeys among which Bonnet Macaques and Hanuman Langurs are also seen.
 One may come across British architecture of old style and Parsi bungalows in this forest on top, Matheran.

 My husband planned this journey one day prior to embarking on it.
+It was a one hour journey from Thane local Railway Station to Neral that was a little crowded with Vada Pav shops, Mumbai's popular snack.
 Though our decision was to catch the toy train that runs from Neral to Matheran covering the forest swathes, we were disappointed.
-As we alighted at Neral the next day morning, there was a long queue formed on the Railway platform and we had to turn back to go via roadway.
+There was a long queue formed on the Railway platform and we had to turn back to go via roadway.
 Taxis were available to go up to Dasturi Naka from where we had to hire a horse or a rickshaw.
+It was a 20 minutes drive through the zigzag road built on top of the hills that gave us some refreshing views of vegetated hills and small waterfalls.

+Dasturi Naka was calm and serene where plenty of horses stood for hire.
+Manually pulled carts also were available.
+Either you can hire them or walk on your feet to reach Matheran hill station.
 After some moments of thought, we decided to walk through the forest route enjoying the valley views.
 It was about 30 min walk that gave us an idea of how Matheran would look like.
-There was a stable situated near the Railway station where hundreds of horses were tied to trees on one side.
+There was a stable situated near the Naka where hundreds of horses were tied to trees on one side.
 It was a lovely view to see so many horses bred in the dark, dense forests.

-We stayed in Anand resort for two days while exploring the points and village life of Matheran.
-We were told that walking the entire way to reach the view points was not an easy task.
+To explore the points and village life of Matheran, we were told that walking the entire way to reach the view points was not an easy task.
 So we had to hire 3 horses to ride through the red mud roads for the 3 of us.
 My child was thrilled to have the horse ride, but I was hesitant as I don't like animal labor or slaughter.
 But I had to agree to sit on its saddle reluctantly for all others' pleasure.
 The horsemen educated us about Matheran's geography, history and village life during the short sojourn on horseback.

 King George Point